Proof that the remaining 10% is worth reading 35 minutes ago here:

 Synopsis: Walter/OC.
 Walter (yes, Walter, not Rorschach) meets a nurse and slowly befriends her.
 Has spawned several sequels, all just as good as the first.

-Comments: What could be any retarded Mary Sue story has turned into a whole series of beautifully written, very intelligent and heartwarming stories.
+Comments: What could be any cliche Mary Sue story has turned into a whole series of beautifully written, very intelligent and heartwarming stories.
 Is a little on the soppy side, but so worth it.
 Especially the sequel where Rorschach and the OFC, and Dan and Laurie have babies and stuff.
 Really captures the spirit of the comic.

 Tentatively seconded by Thinks Too Much (have not finished yet, but enjoyed it so far).
 Incidentally, Chloe (the nurse) is no young Hospital Hottie; she's a strained middle-aged worker at an overworked clinic.